Q: This is all new to me. It’s my first time going through a divorce. What’s the process?

 The filing party needs to acquire proof that the divorce petition was given to the other party.
 If “fault” grounds were being sought, the other party is permitted to dispute the grounds.

 If there is a lack of agreement, the issues must move to negotiation.
-In addition to custody and visitation rights efforts must be made to come to agreement as regards equitable division of assets.
+In addition to custody and visitation rights efforts must be made to come to an agreement as regards the equitable division of assets.

 Anything the couple cannot resolve outside of court will require going to trial, which adds expense and time to the process.